-These notes are intended to provide information to insurers seeking incorporation and/or a licence to undertake the business of insurance in the province of Ontario.
+The following information is intended to assist insurers seeking a licence or an amended licence to undertake the business of insurance in the province of Ontario.
 All insurers, regardless of where they have been incorporated, must be licensed under the Ontario Insurance Act, R.S.O.
 1990, c.I.8, in order to transact insurance in Ontario.

 All corporate applicants for a licence to transact insurance in Ontario must fall under one of the following three categories:

-- An insurer that has been registered under the federal Insurance Companies Act 1991, c.47.
-This would include any federally incorporated company as well as any foreign insurer (Marine specialists excepted) that is seeking to transact Canadian insurance business;
+- An insurer that has been registered under the federal Insurance Companies Act 1991, c.
+47. This would include any federally incorporated company as well as any foreign insurer that is seeking to transact Canadian insurance business;

 - An insurer that has been incorporated under the laws of another Canadian province.